Rotary District 7750 Membership Event Grants

 - Program — Have a well-prepared program including either handouts or visuals covering Rotary International and your club, touching upon The Rotary Foundation, as well.
 Sample at: Membership Event Slide Show Template

 - Membership Proposals — Have printed membership proposals on hand for prospects/sponsors

 - Other Collateral – Some type of Rotary printed material, club brochure, etc. as a take-home item

 - Follow-up plan – A plan to get a “Yes”, “No” or “Not Now” from each attendee

-Clubs that plan and execute TWO complete events (all above elements considered) are eligible to receive a grant of up to $15 per guest to cover the expenses of the events ($300 maximum grant for both events).
+Clubs that plan and execute a complete event (all above elements considered) are eligible to receive a grant of up to $15 per guest to cover the expenses of the event ($300 maximum grant).